Blinken, Austin visit Australia on last leg of Pacific blitz

 Nailing down AUKUS

-Corben said the discussions were a chance to nail down the details of the AUKUS pact, a fledgling military pact between Australia, the United Kingdom and the United States.
+The discussions are a chance to nail down the details of the AUKUS pact, a fledgling military alliance between Australia, the United Kingdom and the United States.

 Under "pillar one" of the agreement, Australia will acquire a fleet of nuclear-powered submarines -- billed as one of its biggest-ever military upgrades.